Datavault-UK/automate-dv-docs/docs/materialisations.md

 Since Bridges are not historized, but query helper tables, they have to be reconstructed (at least) once every reporting cycle.

-So, this materialisation simply ensures that the old contents of the Bridge table are removed before the new version populates the target table, upon each run of the Bridge model.
+This materialisation simply ensures that the old contents of the Bridge table are removed before the new version populates the target table, for each run of the Bridge model.

 #### Usage